SpindlySpider/UoP-AI-CW/README.md

 5. Select parameters to modify (e.g., `0` for hidden layers)
 6. Enter new values (e.g., `[256, 128, 64]`)
 7. Select `save and exit` to confirm changes
-8. Training begins with custom configuration
+8. Training begins with a custom configuration

 **Output**: Creates `nn.pickle` containing the trained model